 Oversupply of workforce

-The current unemployment rate in South Africa is 26.7% with the unemployment rate of women being 29,5%.
+The current unemployment rate in South Africa is 32,5%.
 This means that there is an oversupply of labour and the competition for any one role is plentiful.
 More people with similar qualifications are applying for the same job.
 The CV that demonstrates the skills and past experience best suited to the job specification is more likely to be considered than a broad-based CV.

 Don’t sacrifice your values